-In partnership with The CRANE Database, CLAPA are pleased to publish the findings of their 2017 summary report for patients and parents below.
+In partnership with The CRANE Database, CLAPA are pleased to publish the findings of their 2018 summary report for patients, parents and carers below.

 Please note: These figures are for births in England, Wales and Northern Ireland only.
 Figures from Scotland are collected slightly differently, though CRANE hopes to produce reports in the future which contain these as well.

 - What is a Cleft Lip and/or Palate?

 - What other information does CRANE collect and use?

 - What we know about children born in 2017 with a cleft lip and/or palate

 - What we know about 5 year old children (born 2005-12) with a cleft lip and/or palate

 - Outpatient hospital appointments at 7 years of age in England

 - What is the impact of findings like these on children’s care?

 - Finding out more